jewelsofthought/neshama/site/posts/tol/communities.md

 ## Affinity groups

 These communities are made up of affinity groups.
-Small groups of people who “like” one another, and are willing to make a commitment to meet every week.
+Small groups of people who "like" one another, and are willing to make a commitment to meet every week.

 Start each meeting with an acknowledgement of Spirit in whichever way that is meaningful to all.
 In other words express the movement from the mundane to the Sacred, the passing through the _Machsom_, the barrier, that sits between the two.
 Like the skin, that separates, and thus both blocks and protects, the inner parts of your body from the outer.